dev-centr/templates/README.md

 This repository functions as a nest for your other ftn repositories.
 It will contain all of them on your machine, and settings specified in `FoodTruckNerdz.code-workspace` file will apply globally in VSCode for this workspace.

+Setup process:

-1. First, clone this base repository to your machine with git or GitHub Desktop.
+1. Clone this base repository to your machine with git or GitHub Desktop.
-2. Then clone all other FTN repositories into the base repository.
+2. Clone all other FTN repositories that you will be working on into the base repository.
-3. Open the FoodTruckNerdz.code-workspace file in VSCode to set up VSCode.
-If you set up your clones correctly, you should be able to click on the different project roots in the file list and expand them to see files.
+3. Open the `FoodTruckNerdz.code-workspace` file in VSCode.
+If you set up your clones correctly, their files should show up in the file browser under their respective root nodes, which I have given descriptive names to.
 4. If you work on something that could break things, create a new branch in whichever repository you are editing using VSCode's source control panel, GitHub app, or any other Git client.
 5. If you are creating a new repository/project, add it to the exclusions list in the Base repository's [.gitignore](/.gitignore) file.